Khmer Rouge Tribunal: Kang Kek Iew

 Kang Kek Iew, or "Comrade Duch", was one of the leaders of the Khmer Rouge.
 He headed the Santebal—a special branch of the Khmer Rouge in charge of internal security and running prison camps.
-In addition, Kang Kek Iew ran the notorious Tuol Sleng (S-21) prison in Phnom Penh.
+In addition, Iew ran the notorious Tuol Sleng (S-21) prison in Phnom Penh.

-Kang Kek Iew was the first of the five brought before the tribunal.
+Iew was the first of the five brought before the tribunal.
 His hearings began on 17 September 2009 and concluded on 27 November 2010.
-Seven areas of relevance resurfaced frequently during Kang Kew Lew's trial: issues relating to M-13, the establishment of S-21 and the Takmao prison, the implementation of CPK policy at S-21, armed conflict, the functioning of S-21, the establishment and functioning of S-24; and issues relating to character of Kang Kek Iew himself.
+Seven areas of relevance resurfaced frequently during his trial: issues relating to M-13, the establishment of S-21 and the Takmao prison, the implementation of CPK policy at S-21, armed conflict, the functioning of S-21, the establishment and functioning of S-24; and issues relating to character of Iew himself.
 His lieutenant Mam Nay, the feared leader of the interrogation unit of the Santebal, gave testimony on 14 July 2009 and, although implicated in hands-on torture and execution along with Duch, he was not charged.

 On 26 July 2010, the tribunal found Kang Kek Iew guilty of crimes against humanity, and grave breaches of the Geneva Conventions.
-Initially, Kang Kek Iew was sentenced to 35 years imprisonment.
+Initially, Iew was sentenced to 35 years imprisonment.
 However, this was reduced owing to his illegal detention by the Cambodian Military Court between 1999 and 2007 and time already spent in the custody of the ECCC.
 The sentence was extended to life in prison on appeal.